Dell's latest Venue tablets shun Windows RT system

 Samsung, Lenovo, Acer and Asus were among the other companies to initially back the platform but later switch efforts elsewhere.

-Dell continues to offer the XPS 10 tablet - which uses Windows RT - in some markets, but said it would only do so until its factories had used up all the relevant components.'Fizzled out'
+Dell continues to offer the XPS 10 tablet - which uses Windows RT - in some markets, but said it would only do so until its factories had used up all the relevant components.

 That leaves Microsoft as the only manufacturer to have released a Windows RT device in recent months.